Uberspace/lab/source/guide_memcached.rst

 Testing memcached
 -----------------

-Test if memcached is responing on it's assigned port by issuing the following command to display the current configuration parameters.
+Test if memcached is responding on it's assigned port by issuing the following command to display the current configuration parameters.

 .. code-block:: console